Thank You FDA!

 Please add these drugs on your allergy list and inform your doctor that you refuse to take these!

-Comments are welcome as always!
+Comments are welcome as always and are moderated for appropriateness!